-The decentered theory of governance is strongly committed to an interpretive and post-foundational analysis of governance.3 Rather than viewing governance styles as fix models, the decentered theory argues that governance practices and institutions emerge from the competing beliefs of the actors involved.
+The decentered theory of governance is strongly committed to an interpretive and post-foundational analysis of governance.
+Rather than viewing governance styles as fix models, the decentered theory argues that governance practices and institutions emerge from the competing beliefs of the actors involved.
 Bevir et al. (2003, p.
-4) suggests that social scientists usually invoke the beliefs and desires of the people to explain their actions.
-But they either apply a supposedly objective theory accounting for people's motives (such as rational choice) or deduct people's attitudes from "objective" social facts (such as pre-existing norms or social status).
-In consequence, social scientists actually avoid engaging with the beliefs of the actors and replace them with their own point of view.
-Bevir et al. (2003, p.
-4) therefore prompt the social sciences "to explore the beliefs and meanings through which they construct their world" if they want to explain actions and institutions.
+4) suggest that social scientists usually invoke people's beliefs to explain actions, but they simply deduct these beliefs from supposedly objective theories (such as rational choice) or facts (such as social status or social norms).
+In contrast, Bevir et al. (2003, p.
+4) demand from the social sciences to actually "explore the beliefs and meanings" if they want to explain actions and institutions.

 In practice, the decentered theory of governance proposes four main concepts to decipher governance institutions and practices: beliefs, traditions, dilemmas, and actions.
 Traditions are "sets of understandings" that have been inherited from generation to generation (Bevir et al. 2003, pp. 6-9).
 They connect beliefs about the purpose of government, including historical knowledge about its institutions, with preferable practices of governing (Bevir and Rhodes 2003, p.
 43).
 Individuals then inherit these conceptual sets during their socialization and apply them to understand political events, evaluate their experiences, and derive suitable actions.
-Yet, confronting inherited traditions with new circumstances can produce dilemmas, for instance when actions or beliefs do not adequately respond to "worldly pressures" or moral reasoning
+Yet, confronting inherited traditions with new circumstances can produce dilemmas, for instance when actions or beliefs do not adequately respond to "worldly pressures" or moral reasoning (Bevir et al. 2003, pp. 10-11).
+Dilemmas therefore lead to innovation in individual beliefs, transforming the traditions as well as the governance types in a given society.

-3 Bevir goes beyond a methodological program by defending the interpretive approach as a philosophical principle.
-Also, despite an explicit focus on diagnosis, Bevir (2013) acknowledges that a normative turn is feasible.
+&lt;sup>3 Bevir goes beyond a methodological program by defending the interpretive approach as a philosophical principle.
+Also, despite an explicit focus on analytics, Bevir (2013) acknowledges that a normative turn is feasible.